paulgazz/kmax/docs/advanced.md

     4. The configuration causes the unit to be built, but it has a compile-time error.

-            klocalizer drivers/block/amiflop.o  # finds it buildable in make.cross ARCH=m68k olddefconfig
+            klocalizer --include drivers/block/amiflop.o  # finds it buildable in make.cross ARCH=m68k olddefconfig
             make.cross ARCH=m68k drivers/block/amiflop.o  # Makefile sees it, but causes compiler error.